digital-asset/daml-finance/docs/README.md

 2. Install `pyenv` for Python version management with `brew install pyenv`.

-3. Install `pipx` with `brew install pipenv`.
-This should install the `pipenv` binary for virtual environments management.
+3. Install `pipenv` for virtual environment management with `brew install pipenv`.

 4. Navigate to the root folder of the repository.